abastacky/Digital-Electronics/Final Project/README.md

 ![Photo](Photos/V1.jpg)

+### Project goal:
-### Project goals: using capacitive touch, light, sound, and haptic feedback, develop a delightful interaction that motivates users to execute their physical therapy regimen.
+using capacitive touch, light, sound, and haptic feedback, develop a delightful interaction that motivates users to execute their physical therapy regimen.
 Feedback should be readily understandable, and help users understand where they are in the process of completing their exercises.

+### Parts List:
+Arduino UNO, AdaFruit WaveShield, AdaFruit MPR121 Capacitive Touch Breakout Board, 2 vibration motors, copper conductive fabric, pushbutton